Open Competition RFA

 Compliance Requirements for a Full Proposal

-- For the purposes of this RFA, these are individuals who can independently apply for federal or non-federal investigator-initiated, peer-reviewed Research Project Grants (RPG).
+- For the purposes of this RFA, PIs must be individuals who can independently apply for federal or non-federal investigator-initiated, peer-reviewed Research Project Grants (RPG).
 Individuals holding postdoctoral fellowships or other positions that lack independent status are not eligible to lead pilot projects.

-- All Early Stage Investigator (ESI) PIs must complete the one page attachment with signature from proposed mentor.
-Mentorship Agreement Plan can be found here.
+All Early-Stage Investigator (ESI) PIs must complete the one-page attachment with signature from the proposed mentor.
+The Mentorship Agreement Plan can be found here.
 Early Stage Investigator (ESI) Principal Investigators, as defined by the NIH as a new investigator who has completed his or her terminal research degree or medical or other professional residency—whichever date is later—within the past 10 years and has not yet been awarded a substantial, competing NIH research grant.

 - The Project lead for Pilot projects may not concurrently have funding from other IDeA Program award mechanisms (e.g. INBRE, COBRE).